International Congress on Gastronomic Tourism | Dr. Emma Pla: “Gastronomic tourism must play a key role in destination strategy”

 -

 In the same way, it impacts other tourism products.
 Visitors use generative AI tools to obtain recommendations and proposals tailored to their needs.
-This has a direct impact on companies and destinations, which, in addition to digitalizing themselves if they are not already, will need to strengthen their online positioning and optimize the management of their reviews.
+And this has a direct impact on businesses and destinations, which — besides digitizing themselves if they haven’t yet — will need to work on their online positioning and effectively manage their reviews.

 -

-Continuing with emerging trends: how do you think they will shape the future of gastronomic tourism, and how should academia and the sector prepare for it?
+Continuing with emerging trends: how do you think they will shape the future of gastronomic tourism, and how should academia and the sector prepare?